 Measurement can not possible in monetary terms is or value.

-The following points are essential where the difference between risk and hazard is concerned:
+The following points are essential where the difference between hazards and risks is concerned:

 |Hazard denotes the anticipated cause of harm.||Risk indicates anticipation of harm.|

 Workplace hazards are hazards that can cause harm, damage or adverse health effects to the worker.
-Depending on your workplace, workplace hazards could include:
+So, depending on your workplace, workplace hazards could include the following:

-Biological hazards or biohazard is a biological substance include viruses, bacteria, insects, animals, etc., that can cause harm.
-The example of biohazards is dust, mould, blood and body fluids, airborne pathogen.
+Biological hazards or biohazard is a biological substance that includes viruses, bacteria, insects, animals, etc., with the potential to cause harm.
+Some examples of biohazards are dust, mould, blood and body fluids, airborne pathogen.

 The nature of a chemical hazard depends on the chemical properties used and stored in the workplace.
 Chemical hazards can cause both health and physical problems for the employee.
 For example, it can cause skin irritation, carcinogenicity, flammability and radiation.

-This type of hazards is a result of physical factors that can lead to musculoskeletal injuries.
-These hazards originated from poor posture, manual handling and workstation setup.
+This type of hazard is a result of physical factors that can lead to musculoskeletal injuries.
+These hazards originate from poor posture, manual handling and workstation setup.

 Psychosocial hazards can harm an individual’s mental health or wellbeing.
-This type of hazards includes stress, bullying and violence in the workplace.
+This type of hazard includes stress, bullying, and violence in the workplace.

-Hazards that creates unsafe working conditions are safety hazards.
-For instance, caught in or struck by moving machinery/objects or melting ice could cause a spill hazard.
+Hazards that create unsafe working conditions are safety hazards.
+For instance, being caught in or struck by moving machinery, objects or melting ice could cause a safety hazard.

 A workplace risk is the possibility of a person being injured or receiving an adverse health effect due to a hazard while working on the premises.

-There are a few factors an employer needs to keep in mind when considering the amount of risk that a hazard poses to his/her employees or himself/herself.
+There are a few factors an employer needs to keep in mind when considering the amount of risk that a hazard poses to their employees or themselves.
 Below are the factors that can influence risk: